 Setbacks happen to teams and organizations, not just individuals, even the world dominating All Blacks.
 In preparation for the 2007 Rugby World Cup the All Blacks prepared their team with what became known as the ‘Reconditioning Block’.
 The Reconditioning Block was pioneering exercise, training an elite team in a very intense environment for an international competition unlike had ever been done before.
 However, for a number of reasons the All Blacks failed to win in 2007 and the Reconditioning Block was the lazy excuse used by some.

 There was an obvious fallout when the team arrived back in New Zealand, a passionate rugby nation.
-But rather than overreact and change the whole coaching staff, which is what many organizations would do, the New Zealand Rugby Union took time to evaluate everything.
+But rather than overreact and change the whole coaching staff, which is what many organisations would do, the New Zealand Rugby Union took time to evaluate everything.
 The coaching staff accepted some mistakes had been made, vowed to learn from the lessons and explained how they were best positioned to adapt for the next World Cup.
 Rather than jettisoning the whole coaching staff the NZRU kept the same coaching staff in place.
 Following the 2007 setback, the All Blacks have won every World Cup since.

-When you get setback or are criticized, remember it may be simply a misinformed commentary, a redirection or detour.
+When you get setback or are criticised, remember it may be simply a misinformed commentary, a redirection or detour.
 The two most important lessons I’ve learned from elite sport is it will happen and never accept it as final.

 After all, Sylvester Stallone was once voted by his high school classmates as ‘most likely to end up in the electric chair’.